emcfins/fargate-workshop-guide/content/index.md

 The modules build on each other and are intended to be executed linearly.

+Ensure that you've followed the [setup guide][setup] before starting the modules.

 | Module | Description |
 | ---------------- | -------------------------------------------------------- |
 | [Getting Started with Amazon ECS using AWS Fargate][getting-started] | Create a new Amazon ECS cluster using the AWS Management Console.
 At the end of this module, we'll have a new ECS cluster and supporting infrastructure such as a VPC and subnets and a small Hello World application running. |